EmpressEducation/empress-educators/docs/style/language-and-grammar/second-person.md

 !!!
 Summary
     Use "you" rather than "we."

-In general, use second person in your docs rather than first person---"you" (sometimes implicit) instead of "we."
+In general, use second person in your eLearning rather than first person---"you" (sometimes implicit) instead of "we."

-It's also important to figure out who the "you" is that you're addressing (the developer? an end-user? a sysadmin? someone else?), and to be consistent about that.
-Make it clear to the reader who you expect them to be (sometimes with an explicit "Audience" section near the beginning of the document).
+It's also important to figure out who the "you" is that you're addressing (the student? a friend? a relative? someone else?), and to be consistent about that.
+Make it clear to the student who you expect them to be (sometimes with an explicit "Audience" section near the beginning of the instruction).

 Example of "we" vs "you":